kvshvlin/yourmailproject/index.md

 Your Mail Project keep things simple, thoughtful, and transparent.

 Step 1.
 If you fill <a href="https://yourmailproject.typeform.com/to/krhWpQJZ" target="_blank">this</a> form, we will use your postal address and phone number to send you 11 blank postcards to illustrate upon.
+You can view names of illustrators who signed up to be a part of our community [_here_](https://kushalsamant.github.io/yourmailproject/pages/community.html).

 Step 2.
 After you receive these 11 postcards, illustrate 10 postcards any how you fancy and use 1 postcard to test your art materials.